 top of page

-• Writer's pictureGary Moller
+Writer's pictureGary Moller

 Indicators of "Hidden" Copper Toxicity

 When viewing your HTMA chart, there may be indicators of a copper imbalance.
 Copper may be stored deep within the body, and when in the wrong form and in excess, it goes from being an important nutrient to being akin to a toxic metal like lead.
 This is a modern health epidemic, with an estimated 80 percent of the women and about 60 percent of the men tested, indicating a problem with copper.
 The problem appears to be increasing with each generation, due to the intergenerational use of oestrogen-based contraceptives (copper is the catalyst within the body for the manufacture of the female hormones, hence the effectiveness of the copper IUD), increasing body fatness, inactivity, oestrogen-mimicking chemicals in the environment, and many drugs that interfere or imbalance the body's hormones, and oestrogenic foods such as soy, and, generally, too much grain, sugar, and numerous different chemicals in food.
-Needless to say, this is a big problem, and one that isn't understood at all, or else ignored by the health system and by all but a handful of allopathic health doctors.
+Needless to say, this is a big problem, and one that is not understood at all, or else ignored by the health system and by all but a handful of allopathic health doctors.

 Copper imbalances seldom ever show up in blood tests.
 The HTMA is testing for minerals within the body's cells, and this may bear no resemblance to a blood test.
 Often, they'll give the opposite results.
 It is, therefore helpful to have both tests for comparison since the tests may indicate a blockage such as interference from a toxin such as mercury or lead.